 Norman was elected to Norwich City Council becoming Leader of the Liberal Democrat opposition.
 He first stood for Parliament in North Norfolk in 1992.

 Norman married his wife, Mary, in 1984, and they have two sons.
 Norman is a long-standing Norwich City supporter and season-ticket holder

 Record Of Delivery

 Norman has worked hard for people in North Norfolk since his election in 2001.
-He won by just 483 votes but has built his majority up to 11,626.
+He won by just 483 votes but has subsequently been re-elected four times and currently holds a majority of 3,512.
 Norman is committed to creating a fairer society for people in North Norfolk.
 His key priorities have been:

 - Improving health and care services for people in North Norfolk, campaigning for reduced waiting times for operations and better mental health care.
 He has also campaigned for improved ambulance response times in rural areas.